A-SunsetMkt-Forks/UnrealFabAssistant/doc/README_EN.md

 ### Others
 1. If it helps you, please click ⭐ in the upper right corner to support it.
 Thank you for using it.
-1. If you reprint it, please indicate the original source https://github.com/RyensX/UnrealFabAssistant
+2. If you reprint it, please indicate the original source https://github.com/RyensX/UnrealFabAssistant
+3. The default fast mode searches for items in descending order of time.
+If there are no items that can be added for more than 3 pages, it is considered that there are no new items in the category.
+This may miss some old resources that are suddenly free, but it is convenient to frequently and quickly get free resources.
+If you need to turn off the fast mode, you can execute **window.fastMode=false** in the console before running the code